softwarecreations/npm-automated-login-totp/README.md

 A script to perform `npm login` (previously `npm adduser`) without having to interact with the shell.

-This allows fully automated (non-interactive) NPM user login that you can run inside a bash script or docker file or upon boot (or whatever) on headless containers, VM's or systems.
+This allows fully automated (non-interactive) NPM user login that you can run inside a shell script or docker file or upon boot (or whatever) on headless containers, VM's or systems.

 ## Security warning
 By using this script, obviously you're losing 2FA security on your NPM account.